API-Skeletons/zf-doctrine-repository-query-provider/README.md

 Repository Configuration
 ------------------------

-To attach a Query Provider to a repository you must create implement `ZF\Doctrine\Query\Provider\QueryProviderAwareInterface` and use the trait `ZF\Doctrine\Query\Provider\QueryProviderAwareTrait` on each repository or an abstract your repositories inherit from.
+To attach a Query Provider to a repository you must implement `ZF\Doctrine\Query\Provider\QueryProviderAwareInterface` and use the trait `ZF\Doctrine\Query\Provider\QueryProviderAwareTrait` on each repository or an abstract your repositories inherit from.